subquery/documentation/docs/run_publish/references.md

 ### --disable-historical

 Disables automated historical state tracking, [see Historic State Tracking](./historical.md).
 By default this is set to `false`.

+### --dictionary-resolver

+Use SubQuery Network dictionary resolver to find a dictionary, this will overwrite dictionaries specified by `--network-dictionary`

 ### -f, --subquery